Max-80

-The MAX-80 is a personal computer released in 1982 by Lobo Systems (formerly Lobo Drives International).
+The MAX-80 is a personal computer released in 1982 by Lobo Systems (formerly Lobo Drives International, a company from California).
 It differed from other TRS-80 compatible computers in that it was not hardware compatible with the TRS-80.

 Hardware

 The MAX-80 featured a Zilog Z80-B CPU which ran at 5.07 MHz, a very fast speed for its time.
-It came standard with 64k of memory, and was expandable via sockets for a further 64k.
-The standard configuration originally consisted of a 64k unit (later 128k) and CP/M. The user could buy a complete system, or provide their own monitor and disk drives.
+It came standard with 64KB of RAM, and was expandable via sockets for a further 64KB.

+The standard configuration originally consisted of a 64KB unit (later 128KB) and CP/M. The user could buy a complete system, or provide their own monitor and disk drives.

-The floppy disk controller could handle 8 inch drives using the standard IBM 3740 format in single-sided or double-sided modes, as well as 5.25 inch floppy drives with up to 80 cylinders.
+The floppy disk controller could handle 8-inch drives using the standard IBM 3740 format in single-sided or double-sided modes, as well as 5.25-inch floppy drives with up to 80 cylinders.
 The Max-80 included a hard disk interface and two RS-232 serial ports.
-The Max-80's character generator was user programmable.
+The MAX-80's character generator was user programmable.

 Software

 Up to 95% of TRS-80 Model III software would function without modification on the MAX-80.
 This did not include games.
 The special version of LDOS used was able to run most Model III programs with a patch disk available for those, such as VisiCalc, which it couldn't.
 The CP/M operating system was offered as well.

-A patched version of the TRS-80 Model 4's LS-DOS 6.x operating system was later made available for the Max-80.
+A patched version of the TRS-80 Model 4's LS-DOS 6.x operating system was later made available for the MAX-80.
 This was called MAXDOS.